OrphicOne-Platform/vigo-mcp/README.md

 ## What is VIGO?

-**VIGO** (Visionary · Insight · Governance · Optimization) is a specialized financial regulatory intelligence AI agent — and the industry's first MCP server dedicated to financial regulatory intelligence in any jurisdiction.
+**VIGO** (遠見 · 洞察 · 治理 · 優化) is a specialized financial regulatory intelligence AI agent — and the industry's first MCP server dedicated to financial regulatory intelligence in any jurisdiction.

 At its core, VIGO is a **regulatory intelligence expert**: deeply versed in Hong Kong SFC regulations, enforcement history, licensing requirements, and AML/CFT rules.
 But VIGO is more than a compliance encyclopedia.
 It is a **business-aware compliance navigator** — an AI that understands how compliance intersects with business strategy, capital structures, and market reality.